 Wondering what are ERC-20 tokens and their functions?
 Join us on this episode of Ask an Expert, where Taylor Gerring takes your from the origin of ERC-20 to it’s practical application today.
-Check out our video and the our original post below for this episode’s script.
+Check out our video or below for this episode’s script.

 What are ERC20 tokens?

 What does ERC20 stand for and where did it come from?

 Ethereum Request for Comment – Issue #20 was born from the GitHub archives where Ethereum developer and users discussed various proposals and options.
 The effort was largely led by developer Fabian Vogelsteller.